ztenretep/tron_tools/scripts_configurable/README.md

 # Foreword

-To automate the staking process a bit, I thought about how to do it from one script.
-I have defined a heredoc within the script that is used as a template for a configuration file.
+<p align="justify>To automate the staking process a bit, I thought about how to do it from one script.
+I have defined a heredoc within the script that is used as
+a template for a configuration file.
 If the configuration does not exist, it is written.
-A single configuration file covers the complete staking process.
+A single configuration file covers the complete staking process.</p>

 # Freeze Balance